University certificate credential

 2. Certification operations and policies: You need to establish policies and procedures, then document in a Candidate Handbook.
 You need to set up a business: accepting payments, bookkeeping, tracking status, retakes, annual recertification, perhaps a member conference or webinars, etc.

 3. Business/legal/governance: You need to be a legit organization with Bylaws and audited financial statements.
+You will need a governance structure, like an overall Board of Directors and then committees on Certification, Education, or other aspects.

-What is the cost of NCCA Accreditation?
+What is the cost of NCCA accreditation?

 A rule of thumb that I have heard in the industry is that achieving NCCA accreditation for a certification exam will take 1 year and $100,000.
 Most of that is for parts 2 and 3, which are typically done by you, and not your testing vendor.
 So those costs are not what is paid to NCCA for the application process, either.
 It is to your staff, to work on a quality Candidate Handbook, set up quarterly webinars for continuing education, create a registration portal – whatever makes sense for you, as long as it follows the Standards.
 In some cases they might be things you already do, such as audited financial statements.